How to Drive More Organic Downloads to Your App

 When it comes to increasing organic downloads, the challenge marketers face is convincing people they should actively look to download their app or share it with others, instead of “pushing” their product directly through a digital ad.
 Multiple options can be considered and may be more or less relevant depending on the app.
 Let’s review four ways you can increase your app’s organic downloads:

-1. Search optimization: present your app to people that need it
+1. Search optimization: Present your app to users who need it

 Products that answer a specific, well-known need are often searched for.
 As a result, a common strategy is to identify the most relevant terms that drive actual search traffic, and optimize your app’s metadata to appear at the top of search results for the most popular queries in the App Store and Play Store.
 This strategy is the basis of App Store Optimization and can be put into practice by all sorts of apps.
 As such, this strategy “only” requires identifying how your app is relevant to users’ wishes and the terms your potential users employ to find an app that will answer their needs.